Shilohei/rntx31/README.md

 # Revenant Xspark Website

 ## Project Overview
-This is the official website for Revenant Xspark, a premier esports organization.
+This is the fan website for Revenant Xspark, a premier esports organization.
 The website showcases our teams, achievements, and provides information about our organization.

 ## Features
 - Responsive design with Tailwind CSS